glasscharlie/data-structures-and-algorithms/README.md

 # linked-list
 Create classes for Node and Linked-List that can add a node to the begining of the linked list.
+Create methods for linked-list that can add before and after a given value, and append to the end of the list. create a method for linked-list that can tell you the value at a length from the end of the list

 ## Challenge
 Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
 Within your LinkedList class, include a head property.
 Upon instantiation, an empty Linked List should be created.
 Create an insert, includes and toString method